 The residential area to which these specific controls apply is identified by the auditor in Figure 19 of the audit report, and a link will be provided when the audit report is made publically available in April.

 Will bore water contamination affect my property value?

 The presence of groundwater contamination means that bore water has not been able to be used from shallow aquifers at properties in the affected area, in accordance with SA Health and EPA advice since 2011.
 The EPA’s experience in managing other similar incidents of contamination is that property values were not affected.

-The EPA is now defining a boundary for the declaration of a Groundwater Prohibition Area.
-If this occurs, this information will be recorded against the certificate of titles of the properties in the affected area, to ensure that future purchasers of the property are aware of the restriction on using the bore water.
+The Groundwater Prohibition Area will be recorded against the certificate of titles of the properties in the affected area, to ensure that future purchasers of the property are aware of the restriction on using the bore water.

 What was the involvement of URS?

 URS are experienced site contamination consultants who were engaged by Hills Holdings to progress with assessments in the residential area.
 URS work included investigations aimed at assessing the presence and use of underground building structures and householder bore water access in a limited area within the EPA investigation area.

 What were the results of indoor air testing undertaken in April 2011?

 Indoor air sampling conducted by the EPA was carried out in 20 homes in the area in April 2011 at locations where the groundwater contamination was knownto have been most concentrated.
 The results of this sampling were assessed by both the EPA and SA Health.